Authentication

 3. 3

-Click Create API Key, give it a descriptive name (e.g., "CI Pipeline" or "Claude Agent"), and optionally set an expiration date.
+Click Create API Key, give it a descriptive name (e.g., "CI Pipeline" or "Claude Agent"), choose an access scope, and optionally enable sensitive capabilities such as SMS replies.

 4. 4